 – Gratitude affirmations.

 Make them for yourself or as gifts for others!
-Make them together with your kids as holiday projects!
+Make positive affirmation cards together with your kids as holiday projects!
 The possibilities are endless!
 Invoke your imagination and connect with your creative self!

 Last Note: Creative Living